 We can help you build your garden at home.
 Check out these DIY Sections and tips.

-We carry hundreds of varieties of succulents!!
-Available starting in late April through October!
-We have a Succulent bar where you can create your own and we also offer some great classes working with Succulents.
+We carry many varieties of succulents!!
+We have a Plant Bar where you can create your own and we also offer some great classes working with Succulents.

 We have created a care sheet for your Succulents at home, click the button below to open and download.